AstroDogeDX/CVR-AAS-Profile-Manager/README.md

 ## Usage

 ### First Run

-1. When you first run the application, it will automatically attempt to locate your ChilloutVR installation in common Steam directories
+1. The application will attempt to automatically locate your ChilloutVR installation
-2. If the automatic detection fails, you will be prompted to manually select your ChilloutVR directory
+2. If automatic detection fails, you'll be prompted to manually select your ChilloutVR directory
-3. Navigate to and select the `ChilloutVR.exe` file
+3. Select the `ChilloutVR.exe` file when prompted
-4. The application will automatically scan for and load your avatar settings profiles
+4. The application will scan for and load your AAS profiles

-### Managing Profiles
+### Managing Avatar Profiles

-- **View Profiles**: Double-click a profile to view its settings
+- Double-click a profile to view and edit its settings
+- Use the search bar to filter profiles
+- Sort profiles by avatar name or filename
+- Delete individual profiles or purge all empty profiles
+- Load profiles from external locations if needed

+### Managing Settings Profiles
+- **Profile Renaming**
+  - Double-click a profile to rename it
-- **Rename Profiles**: Select a profile and click "Rename Profile"
+  - Or use the "Rename Profile" button below the list

+- **Profile Reordering**
+  - Drag and drop profiles to reorder them
-- **Reorder Profiles**: Use the "Move Up" and "Move Down" buttons or drag and drop
+  - Or use the "Move Up" and "Move Down" buttons below the list

+- **Profile Deletion**
-- **Delete Profiles**: Select a profile and click "Delete Selected Profile"
+  - Select a profile and press the Delete key
-- **Purge Empty Profiles**: Click "Purge Empty Profiles" to remove all profiles without saved settings

-### Advanced Features

-- **Edit Mode**: Enable "Edit Mode" to modify profile values (for advanced users only)
-- **Load External Profiles**: Use "Load Profile from file..." to load profiles from other locations
-- **Search**: Use the search bar to filter profiles by name or filename
-- **Sort**: Use the dropdown to sort profiles by avatar name or filename
+  - Or use the "Delete Selected Profile" button below the list

 ## Notes

+- This is an unofficial tool and is not associated with Alpha Blend Interactive or ChilloutVR
 - The application requires an internet connection to fetch avatar data and thumbnails
-- Profile values are stored as floats in the game, but may represent different types of settings (sliders, toggles, etc.)
+- Profile values are stored as floats and should be modified with caution
-- Editing values in edit mode should be done with caution, as incorrect values may affect avatar functionality
-- Empty profiles (those without saved settings) can be shown using the "Show Empty Profiles" checkbox
+- Empty profiles can be shown using the "Show Empty Profiles" checkbox

 ## Troubleshooting

-- If the application cannot find your ChilloutVR directory, you can manually select it using the "Change Directory" button
+- If the application can't find your ChilloutVR directory, use the "Change Directory" button to locate it manually
-- If avatar thumbnails don't load, check your internet connection and try refreshing the profiles
+- If avatar thumbnails don't load, check your internet connection
-- If you encounter any issues, try running the application from the command line to see error messages
+- For any issues, run the application from the command line to view error messages

-## License
+## Disclaimer

-This application is provided as-is for the ChilloutVR community.
+This application is provided as-is without any warranty.
 Use at your own risk.